Mild Scoliosis

 I have severe scoliosis.
 Do I need spinal fusion surgery?

-At Scoliosis 3DC®, we’ve treated patients with very severe scoliosis successfully in terms of helping some achieve curve reduction, improve pain and/or increase vital capacity.
+At Scoliosis 3DC®, we’ve successfully treated patients with very severe scoliosis in terms of helping some achieve curve reduction, improve or reduce pain, improve postural appearance, and/or increase vital capacity.
 (Please see our Schroth Method Results page for a few results).

 Other than surgery, what can be done for severe scoliosis?

 Scoliosis surgery is usually done for cosmetic reasons and to prevent further progression, but Schroth exercises and/or bracing can help with both of those as well.
-Our patients improve postural appearance, stimulate spinal stabilization and improve muscle imbalances without surgery.
+Our patients improve postural appearance, stimulate spinal stabilization and improve muscle imbalances, without surgery.
 Patients are taught how to avoid curve-stimulating behaviors on their own.
 Practice can help improve vital capacity and reduce pain.
-It’s important to know that the the foremost natural history study on scoliosis (2) states that the incidence of back pain for people with scoliosis is only somewhat greater than the general population.
+It’s important to know that the above-referenced fifty year natural history study on scoliosis (2) states that the incidence of back pain for people with scoliosis is only somewhat greater than for the general population.
 Patients who gain the skills we teach learn how to help alleviate pain and progression, without surgery.

 (1) Aulisa L, Lupparelli S, Pola E, Aulisa AG, Mastantuoni B, Pitta L. Biomechanics of the conservative treatment of idiopathic scoliotic curves in surgical “grey area”.
 Stud Health Technol Inform.
 2002;91:412-8.